h1ros/h1ros.github.io/pages/about.md

 Through explaining the concept, theories, technologies, technique, and tools to myself and others in this blog, I would like to deepen my knowledge and expertise (following the lessons from [Learn Better](https://www.amazon.com/Learn-Better-Mastering-Business-Anything-ebook/dp/B01IIQQF10/ref=sr_1_2?keywords=learn+better&qid=1551251923&s=books&sr=1-2) and [Feynman Technique](https://mattyford.com/blog/2014/1/23/the-feynman-technique-model).
 I will be glad that anyone see this would be helpful in any aspect.

 ## Motto
-* I compare myself with who I was yesterday to progress
+* I compare myself with who I was yesterday to progress.
-* I do NOT intend to obtain others' approval or `like`, but I am open to any feedback or critisism.
-Even comments like "I still do not understad" or "does not make sense" would be welcomed.
-First of all I will appreciate your time for reading my posts.
+* I am open to any feedback or critisism.
+I will appreciate your precious time for reading my posts.

 ## Contact